1796 United States presidential election

-The 1796 United States presidential election was the third quadrennial presidential election of the United States.
-It was held from Friday, November 4 to Wednesday, December 7, 1796.
+Presidential elections were held in the United States from November 4 to December 7, 1796, when electors throughout the United States cast their ballots.
 It was the first contested American presidential election, the first presidential election in which political parties played a dominant role, and the only presidential election in which a president and vice president were elected from opposing tickets.
-Incumbent Vice President John Adams of the Federalist Party defeated former Secretary of State Thomas Jefferson of the Democratic-Republican Party.
+Incumbent vice president John Adams of the Federalist Party defeated former secretary of state Thomas Jefferson of the Democratic-Republican Party.

-With incumbent President George Washington having refused a third term in office, the 1796 election became the first U.S. presidential election in which political parties competed for the presidency.
+With incumbent president George Washington having refused a third term in office, the 1796 election became the first U.S. presidential election in which political parties competed for the presidency.
 The Federalists coalesced behind Adams and the Democratic-Republicans supported Jefferson, but each party ran multiple candidates.
 Under the electoral rules in place prior to the Twelfth Amendment, the members of the Electoral College each cast two votes, with no distinction made between electoral votes for president and electoral votes for vice president.
 The individual with the votes of a majority of electors became president, and the runner-up became vice president.
 If there was a tie for first place or no person won a majority, the House of Representatives would hold a contingent election.
 Also, if there were a tie for second place, the vice presidency, the Senate would hold a contingent election to break the tie.